fluffysquirrels/framed-rs/README.md

 # `framed`

-Rust crate to send and receive frames (arrays of bytes of varied length) over streams of bytes.
+Rust crate to send and receive slices of bytes over lossy streams of bytes.

 See [rustdoc on docs.rs](https://docs.rs/crate/framed)